MandyAlford/whats-new/README.md

 # What's New?

 A React based application that displays news articles of various categories (local, technology, health, entertainment, science) or filter via the input search value.
+The user can click the link on the orange section of each story and navigate to the full article from the original source.

 ## Teachnologies Used
 This application was built with `create-react-app`.
 Testing via `react testing liarary` and `jest`